jcundill/streeto/Overview.md

 The details of these drawer views are described in the sections below.

-You can control how they display alongside the map view by right clicking in the relevant margin.
+You can control how they display alongside the map view by right-clicking in the relevant margin.

 ![Image](./doc/drawertoggle.png)